Snow and Ice Control

 The department established a priority system in order to maintain the safest driving and walking conditions possible given prevailing weather conditions and demand on available workforce, equipment, and financial resources.

 The Public Works Department will direct snow removal and sanding to established priorities outlined in the City of Revelstoke’s Streets and Sidewalk Snow Removal Policy.
-These are:

-- Arterial roads accessing emergency services
+1. Arterial roads accessing emergency services

-- Downtown core
+2. Downtown core

-- Bus routes and hills
+3. Bus routes and hills

 4. Parking lots: City-owned parking lots (i.e., Community Centre, Arena / Curling Club), RCMP detachment, Fire Department, and courthouse parking lots

-- Remaining streets and roads
+5. Remaining streets and roads

-- Fire hydrants
+6. Fire hydrants